-It should be recognized that, in general, determining conformance to coding rules is computationally undecideable.
+It should be recognized that, in general, determining conformance to coding rules is computationally undecidableundecidable.
 The precision of static analysis has practical limitations.
 For example, the halting theorem of Computer Science states that there are programs whose exact control flow cannot be determined statically.
 Consequently, any property dependant on control flow-such as halting-may be indeterminate for some programs.
-A consequence of this undecideability is that it may be impossible for any tool to determine statically whether a given rule is satisfied in specific circumstances.
+A consequence of this undecidability undecideability-is that it may be impossible for any tool to determine statically whether a given rule is satisfied in specific circumstances.
 The widespread presence of such code may also lead to unexpected results from an analysis tool.
+Annex D (informative) Decidability of Rules provides information on the decidability of rules in this Technical Specification.